harbdog/raycaster-go/README.md

 - If the sprite is off-camera or completely obscured by a wall, it will be provided as `nil`.
 - Can be useful for rendering custom user interfaces at raycasted sprite positions.

+`Illumination() float64`
+- Needs to return a value representing additional illumination provided by the sprite.
+- A value of `0.0` is used for normal sprite illumination.
+- A high positive value, for example `5000.0`, can be used to have a sprite illuminate itself even in dark environments.
+- Currently, it does not illuminate anything around the sprite, just the sprite itself.

+`IsFocusable() bool`
+- Needs to return `true` only if the Sprite object needs to be converged upon by the center point (used with `camera.GetConvergenceDistance()` and `camera.GetConvergencePoint()`).

 ## Raycaster-go camera

 After implementing all required interface functions, the last step is to initialize an instance of `raycaster.Camera`